DaniilLaptev/pinns/README.md

 | #6 | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | #7 | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |
 | #8 | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |

+Hypotheses to check:

+1. If neural network size increases, then required amount of collocation points does so.
+   - This happens because of vanishing gradient problem.
+   - Number of layers L affects this more than network width W.
+   - The cause of this phenomena lies in something else.
+2. If final time T increases, then required neural network size does so.
+   - This happens because of increasing complexity of solution.
+   - This happens because of increasing sparsity in collocation points (for example, 1000 points placed in equal distance on [0, 10] are much more densely located than 1000 points on [0, 100]) and maybe some consequences.
+   - The cause of this phenomena lies in something else.
+3. As a consequence of 1, not big enough batch of collocation points leads to approximation of zero function.
+   - This happens because optimizer does not able to choose good direction of minimization and falls down to bad minima.
+   - This phenomena corresponds to bad initialization in the following sense: not big enough batch leads to small "mistakes" in the direction of optimization, and eventually sticking in bad region of loss landscape, while bad initialization causes optimizer to make a huge "mistake".
+This "mistakes", however, happens in earlier stages of optimization, and both leads to approximation of zero function.
+4. Phases of learning corresponds to learning of initial conditions and regularization rule (differential equation) at different times.